Young Astronomers Blog, Volume 28, Number 10.

 It isn’t clear who actually “won” the debate.
 Curtis correctly identified that the nebulae were external galaxies.
 Shapley, however, recognized that the solar system was not at the center of the galaxy.
 Shapley also was correct in that the Milky Way was larger than what Kapteyn and Curtis thought, although not as large as his estimate.

-The debate was finally settled by Edwin Hubble in 1925 when he published his measurement of the distance to the Andromeda nebula, which he estimated to be 900,000 light years.
+Edwin Hubble finally settled the argument in 1925 when he published his measurement of the distance to the Andromeda nebula, which he estimated to be 900,000 light years.
 This put Andromeda well beyond the bounds of the Milky Way galaxy.
 Over the next few years, Hubble continued his observations and measured the distance to other nebulae proving they were, in fact, other galaxies and that the universe was significantly larger than just the Milky Way.

 Selected Sources and Further Reading